 Jim Morrison and Ray Manzarek both attended the UCLA School of Theater, Film, and Television and met at a beach in July 1965.
 Jim sang a song he had written, and the two immediately decided to form their own band.
 By early 1966, they had recruited drummer John Densmore and guitarist Robby Krieger as permanent members of the group.

 The group became the house band at the Whisky a Go Go and were soon signed by Elektra Records.
 The group recorded their first album by using most of the songs from their nightly sets.
-The album was released in January 1967.
+They released the album in January 1967.
 The first single was Break On Through (To The Other Side).
-The single failed to reach the Hot 100 and Elektra pinned their hopes on a second single.
+The single failed to reach the Hot 100, and Elektra pinned their hopes on a second single.
 The album contained a seven-minute version of Light My Fire that Elektra cut down to three minutes and released as a single.
 The record sold over a million copies and topped the Hot 100 in 1967.

 The group recorded and released their second album in September.
 They began touring and appearing on television shows.
-Troubles with the law began at a concert in Hartford, Connecticut in December 1967.
+Troubles with the law began at a concert in Hartford, Connecticut, in December 1967.
 A police officer who did not recognize Jim got into an argument with him and used mace on him.
 Jim responded with a verbal tirade during the show and began taunting the police.
 In response, the police dragged him offstage and arrested him.
 They filed charges of inciting a riot, indecency and public obscenity.
-The charges were eventually dropped.
+They eventually dropped the charges.

 The group ran into a lot more legal problems after a show in Miami in 1969.
 Police officials accused Jim of exposing himself during a song and additional obscene behavior.
-A lot of radio stations banned the Doors music, and many promoters refused to book the Doors for live concerts.
-A trial was held in Dade County in 1970 while the Doors were at a show in England.
+A lot of radio stations banned records by the Doors, and many promoters refused to book the group for live concerts.
+They held a trial in Dade County in 1970 while the Doors were at a show in England.
 The court convicted Jim.
-Jim turned down the offer to settle with the court by giving a free concert in Miami and appeals were filed instead.
+Jim turned down the offer to settle with the court by giving a free concert in Miami, and his lawyers filed appeals instead.
 Jim died before they could carry out any sentence.
 The governor of Florida pardoned Jim posthumously in 2007.

 In December 1970, the group appeared at a show in New Orleans.
 Jim appeared to be drunk and apparently had a breakdown of some sort.
 In the middle of a song, he smashed his microphone stand against the floor multiple times before sitting down and refusing to perform.
 The group decided that it was time to stop live performances.